irmen/prog8/docs/source/syntaxreference.rst

 Unconditional jump: goto
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To jump to another part of the program, you use a ``goto`` statement with an addres or the name of a label or subroutine::
+To jump to another part of the program, you use a ``goto`` statement with an address or the name of a label or subroutine::

     goto  $c000     ; address